LBNL-ETA/MSWH/README.md

     For deactivating use `conda deactivate` or `deactivate`.

-6. To make use of example `Jupyter notebooks` one should have (`JupyterLab`)[https://jupyter.org/install] installed.
+6. To make use of example `Jupyter notebooks` one should have [`JupyterLab`](https://jupyter.org/install) installed.
 To ensure the same Python kernel can be used in a `Jupyter notebook`, activate the virtual environment and run:

         python -m ipykernel install --user --name mswh

  Users with admin privileges can skip the `--user` flag.

+ If you have any issues with plots not being displayed when running the example notebooks, please install the following:

+        jupyter labextension install jupyterlab-plotly

 7. Clone the repository with: